VinuChain/vinu-contracts/README.md

         ✓ Returns current Epoch
-        ✓ Returns minimum amount to stake for a Validator ✓ Returns the maximum ratio of delegations a validator can have ✓ Returns commission fee in percentage a validator will get from a delegation ✓ Returns commission fee in percentage a validator will get from a contract ✓ Returns the ratio of the reward rate at base rate (without lockup) ✓ Returns the minimum duration of a stake/delegation lockup ✓ Returns the maximum duration of a stake/delegation lockup ✓ Returns the period of time that stake is locked ✓ Returns the number of epochs that stake is locked ✓ Returns the version of the current implementation ✓ Should create a Validator and return the ID (99ms) ✓ Should fail to create a Validator insufficient self-stake (39ms) ✓ Should fail if pubkey is empty (40ms)
+        ✓ Returns minimum amount to stake for a Validator ✓ Returns the maximum ratio of delegations a validator can have ✓ Returns the ratio of the reward rate at base rate (without lockup) ✓ Returns the minimum duration of a stake/delegation lockup ✓ Returns the maximum duration of a stake/delegation lockup (41ms) ✓ Returns the period of time that stake is locked (39ms) ✓ Returns the number of epochs that stake is locked (64ms) ✓ Returns the version of the current implementation (325ms) ✓ Should create a Validator and return the ID (568ms) ✓ Should fail to create a Validator insufficient self-stake (77ms) ✓ Should fail if pubkey is empty (70ms)
-        ✓ Should create two Validators and return the correct last validator ID (193ms) ✓ Should return Delegation (118ms)
+        ✓ Should create two Validators and return the correct last validator ID (822ms) ✓ Should return Delegation (551ms)
-        ✓ Should reject if amount is insufficient for self-stake (61ms) ✓ Returns current Epoch
+        ✓ Should reject if amount is insufficient for self-stake (95ms) ✓ Returns current Epoch
-        ✓ Should return current Sealed Epoch
+        ✓ Should return current Sealed Epoch (224ms)
         ✓ Should return Now()
-        ✓ Should return getTime()
+        ✓ Should return getTime() (44ms)
       Initialize
         ✓ Should have been initialized with firstValidator Ownable
-        ✓ Should return the owner of the contract
-        ✓ Should return true if the caller is the owner of the contract ✓ Should return address(0) if owner leaves the contract without owner (58ms) ✓ Should transfer ownership to the new owner (60ms) ✓ Should not be able to transfer ownership if not owner ✓ Should not be able to transfer ownership to address(0) Events emitters
+        ✓ Should return the owner of the contract (153ms) ✓ Should return true if the caller is the owner of the contract (92ms) ✓ Should return address(0) if owner leaves the contract without owner (86ms) ✓ Should transfer ownership to the new owner (145ms) ✓ Should not be able to transfer ownership if not owner (93ms) ✓ Should not be able to transfer ownership to address(0) (112ms) Events emitters
-        ✓ Should call updateNetworkRules
+        ✓ Should call updateNetworkRules (68ms)
-        ✓ Should call updateOfflinePenaltyThreshold
+        ✓ Should call updateOfflinePenaltyThreshold (73ms)

   Contract: SFC
     Prevent Genesis Call if not node
-      ✓ Should not be possible add a Genesis Validator if called not by node (53ms) ✓ Should not be possible add a Genesis Delegation if called not by node Create validators
+      ✓ Should not be possible add a Genesis Validator if called not by node (63ms) ✓ Should not be possible add a Genesis Delegation if called not by node (54ms) Create validators
-      ✓ Should create Validators (216ms)
+      ✓ Should create Validators (845ms)
-      ✓ Should return the right ValidatorID by calling getValidatorID (275ms) ✓ Should not be able to stake if Validator not created yet (307ms) ✓ Should stake with different delegators (403ms) ✓ Should return the amount of delegated for each Delegator (704ms) ✓ Should return the total of received Stake (238ms) ✓ Should return the total of received Stake (232ms)
+      ✓ Should return the right ValidatorID by calling getValidatorID (1016ms) ✓ Should not be able to stake if Validator not created yet (1155ms) ✓ Should stake with different delegators (2030ms) ✓ Should return the amount of delegated for each Delegator (2865ms) ✓ Should return the total of received Stake (1209ms)

   Contract: SFC
     Returns Validator